sftpplus/sftpplus-docs/src/doc_source/configuration-server/service-commons.include.rst

 :Default value: `300`
 :Optional: Yes
-:Values: * Number of seconds after which idle connections are disconnected.
-         * `0` - To disable timeouts.
+:Values: * Positive number
 :From version: 1.7.19
-:To version: None
 :Description:
+    This is defined as the number of seconds after which idle connections are disconnected.

     The service will close the connection if a client connection is idle for a configurable amount of time.
+    Any authenticated connections are automatically logged out.

+    When set to `0` or a negative number, it will use the default value.

 maximum_concurrent_connections